2026 Guide

 What Is an EOB?
 How to Read One

 EOB means the statement your insurer sends explaining how it processed a medical claim.
-Here is a plain-English guide to what it is and how to read every field.
+Here is a plain-English guide to the document and its commonly used fields.

 What is an EOB?

 An Explanation of Benefits (EOB) is the document your health insurer sends after processing a claim.
-It is NOT a bill.
-It shows what the provider billed, the amount your plan allowed, what the insurer paid, and what portion is your responsibility.
-Reviewing it helps you catch billing and coverage errors before you pay.
+It is not a bill.
+It shows what the provider billed, the amount your plan allowed, what the insurer paid, and what portion may be your responsibility.
+Reviewing it alongside the provider bill can surface questions to raise with the provider or insurer.

 Who sends an EOB, and when?